Day Trip to Sintra Planning the Perfect Lisbon to Sintra Tour by JetSettingFools.com

 Day Pack

-Like in most tourist towns, pickpockets are a problem, so it’s best to keep your valuables zipped up.
-A great day bag is a safe place for your wallet, tickets and other everyday travel items.
+Unfortunately, pickpockets are a problem (especially on the trains), so it’s best to keep your valuables zipped up.
+A great day bag is a safe place for your personal effects other everyday travel items.

 Patience